 Hydroelectric power is another sustainable energy source.
-It already creates 6.1% of the energy produced in the United States.
+Hydropower currently accounts for nearly 27% of total U.S. utility-scale renewable electricity generations and 5.7% of total U.S. utility-scale electricity generation (www.energy.gov).
 This method of creating energy utilizes the earth's water cycle and releases no emissions.
 Unfortunately, it still has a big impact on the environment.
 Most methods of harvesting hydroelectric power involve creating a dam and reservoir.
 This can have serious impacts on the environment down river from the plant.
-Also, building these large permanent structures is very costly.
-These structures cannot be easily removed once they are built, like a wind turbine or solar panel can.
+Also, building these large permanent structures is very costly.These structures cannot be easily removed once they are built, like a wind turbine or solar panel can.
 Many dams have an additional purpose such as flood control for the surrounding area.
 The largest hydroelectric dam in the world is the Three Gorges Dam in China.
 The largest in the United States is the Grand Coulee Dam.
-The Hoover Dam creates about 4 billion kilowatts per year, and the Grand Coulee Dam produces about 21 billion kilowatts.
-There are three different types of hydropower plants: impoundment, diversion, and pumped storage.